adjust/rmq/README.md

    channel as `ConsumeError`.

 3. The delivery functions `Ack()`, `Reject()` and `Push()` have a built-in retry mechanism.
-This is because because failing to acknowledge a delivery is potentially dangerous.
+This is because failing to acknowledge a delivery is potentially dangerous.
 The consumer has already handled the delivery, so if it can't ack it the cleaner might end up moving it back to the ready list so another consumer might end up consuming it again in the future, leading